Trending Topics

 Honor the sacrifices and the legacy left by 9/11 responders by marking the anniversary with community service, education and self-care

-It’s been 22 years since coordinated attacks killed 2,996 people and injured over 6,000 others at the World Trade Center, the Pentagon and Shanksville, Pennsylvania, on Sept.
+It’s been more than two decades since coordinated attacks killed 2,996 people and injured over 6,000 others at the World Trade Center, the Pentagon and Shanksville, Pennsylvania, on Sept.
 11, 2001.

 In the days and weeks that followed the tragedy, Americans experienced a sense of togetherness and community, pledging to “never forget” the bravery and sacrifice of the 412 firefighters, EMTs, paramedics and police officers who never made it home to their families.